-Exhibit 14: Hawaii Technology Strategic Plan Alignment to Roadmap

-Mission Focus Roadmap Alignment The mission is to seamlessly blend innovative IT with well- engineered business process to deliver and support dynamic and sustainable systems that empower our workforce to accelerate excellent outcomes in support of the state's policies, decisions, operations, and services.
-The focus of the mission guides decisions about user experience and accessibility, common interfaces and methods, integrated systems and data, and easily replaceable solutions.
-The objectives within the strategic plan that align with the priorities of this roadmap include establishing strong governance, developing best practices and standards, implementing enterprise change management efforts and procedures, and building a plan that is flexible to adjust to organizational needs and stay relevant with current technology and business practices.
+Exhibit 14: Hawaii Technology Strategic Plan Alignment to Roadmap engineered business process to deliver and support dynamic and sustainable systems that empower our workforce to accelerate excellent outcomes in support of the state's policies, decisions, operations, and services.
+Mission Focus Roadmap Alignment practices. blend innovative IT with well- engineered business process to deliver and support dynamic and sustainable systems that empower our workforce to accelerate excellent outcomes in support of the state's policies, decisions, operations, and decisions about user experience and accessibility, common interfaces and methods, integrated systems and data, strategic plan that align with the priorities of this roadmap include establishing strong governance, developing best practices and standards, implementing enterprise change management efforts and procedures, and building a plan that is flexible to adjust to organizational needs and stay relevant with current technology and business